kavia-common/uttar-pradesh-tourism-project-monitoring-system-219364-219380/README.md

 - upstdc_frontend (Angular frontend)

 Database container removed:
-- The previous upstdc_database (PostgreSQL) container and dependency checks have been removed.
+- The previous upstdc_database (PostgreSQL) container and dependency checks have been removed from the repo and orchestration.
 - The backend runs without a real database by default using an in-memory stub profile (no persistence).

 Backend start: